 Popular groundcover that thrives anywhere it is wet.

 Long-lasting, pretty flowers make this plant popular for gardens and dried flower arrangements.
-Needs replacing annually.
+Needs replacing annually, but you can use their fluffy seeds to help replace them.

 An eye-catching succulent plant, great for landscaping.
 Produces large, white flowers in the summer.
 Juice from the leaves is reputed to relieve jellyfish stings.